amezin/nzxt-rgb-fan-controller-dkms/README.rst

 pwm[1-3]_enable		Read-only, 1 if the fan was detected, 0 otherwise. pwm[1-3]_mode		Read-only, 1 for PWM-controlled fans, 0 for other fans
 			(or if no fan connected).
+update_interval		The interval at which all inputs are updated (in
+			milliseconds).
+The default is 1000ms.
+Minimum is 250ms.
+			Can only be a multiple of 250ms (will be rounded if necessary).
 =======================	========================================================